Fresnel Models for Gravitational Wave Effects on Pulsar Timing: Results

-While Fresnel corrections in our models may not give much added precision to the sky location of our source, we can combine the distance measured from Fresnel corrections with this sky location, to pinpoint our source to within an uncertainty volume of space.
-Figure~\ref{fig: vol localization - scale factor / S1 localization - vol at 100 Mpc, sky at 1 Gpc} shows how well we could recover Source 1 as a function of distance and sky position.
+While Fresnel corrections in our models may not add much precision to source sky localization, we can combine the distance measured from Fresnel corrections with this sky location to pinpoint our source to within an uncertainty volume of space.
+An example for Source 1 is shown in Figure~\ref{fig: vol localization - scale factor / S1 localization - vol at 100 Mpc, sky at 1 Gpc}.
 The results have only been given where all points have a corresponding $\mathrm{CV} < 1$ for the parameters $R$, $\theta$, and $\phi$.
 Since the source distance $R$ is the hardest parameter to measure in general, our ability to localize the source to within some uncertainty volume in space is most directly determined by how well we can measure that parameter.
 Some parts of the sky are less sensitive than others, and even if we lose the sensitivity within our PTA required to measure the volume localization $\Delta V$, we can still typically measure a sky location $\Delta \Omega$ with striking precision.
-Even at $1$ Gpc, Source 1 was measured here with sub-square arcminute precision, no matter where it was located on the sky, shown in the right panel of Figure~\ref{fig: vol localization - scale factor / S1 localization - vol at 100 Mpc, sky at 1 Gpc}.
+The right-hand panel of Figure~\ref{fig: vol localization - scale factor / S1 localization - vol at 100 Mpc, sky at 1 Gpc} shows that even at $1$ Gpc, Source 1 was measured here with sub-square arcminute precision no matter where it was located on the sky.

-\subsection{Measuring Chirp Mass from a Monochromatic Source}
+\subsection{Measuring chirp mass from a monochromatic source}

 Another important novelty of the Fresnel regime is that it allows a measurement of the source's chirp mass even if the source is producing monochromatic gravitational waves.
 For a monochromatic source, Fresnel corrections break the $R$-$\mathcal{M}$ degeneracy in the IIA regime (see Section~\ref{subsec: fresnel, mono}).
-As long as we can measure $A_{E,\mathrm{res}}$, $R$, and $\omega_0$, then from equation~\ref{eqn: earth term amplitude} we can infer the the chirp mass.

-As pointed out in Section~\ref{sec:results} and shown in Figure~\ref{fig: SNR}, within the limitations of this study low frequency sources below $\omega_0 < 10$ nHz require a greater analysis of the impact of other timing residual sources before confidently measuring the gravitational wave parameters and their uncertainties.
-Therefore what we show here is simply meant to be a proof-of-concept.
+As long as we can measure $A_{E,\mathrm{res}}$, $R$, and $\omega_0$, then from equation~\ref{eqn: earth term amplitude}, we can infer the the chirp mass.
+As pointed out in Section~\ref{sec:results}, within the limitations of this study, low-frequency sources below $\omega_0 < 10$ nHz require a greater analysis of the impact of other timing residual sources before confidently measuring the gravitational wave parameters and their uncertainties.
+Therefore, what we show here is simply meant to be a proof of concept.